FlavioSerra-afk/FoodBank-Manager/Docs/PRD-foodbank-manager.md

 - Ensure compliance with UK GDPR and follow best-practice WordPress security.

 The plugin must reproduce the current Food Bank form at `https://pcclondon.uk/food-bank/` exactly as a starter preset, and allow building additional custom forms with full control over fields, layout, logic, and data handling.

+- Phase 1 introduces a read-only **Presets Library** listing built-in and custom presets.
+Administrators can copy a `[fbm_form preset="…"]` shortcode for each preset.
+Future waves will add a visual builder and advanced field types.

 ---